Virus looms over China’s national legislative session

 The growing split with the U.S., as the Trump administration takes a more confrontational approach to a rising China on trade, technology and other issues, adds to the challenge of reviving economic growth and jobs, both of which were hit hard by the epidemic.

-The congress, largely a rubber-stamp body that gives formal approval to earlier leadership decisions, is the venue for the Communist Party to review the past year and announce its economic growth target and other goals for the next 12 months.
-The growth target is expected to be lower than last year, and some analysts speculate that the party may not even announce one given the current economic uncertainty.
+The congress, largely a rubber-stamp body that gives formal approval to earlier leadership decisions, is the venue for the Communist Party to review the past year and announce its economic growth target for the current year.
+The growth target is expected to be lower than last year’s 6.0 to 6.5%, and some analysts speculate that the party may not even announce one given the current economic uncertainty.

 “The government should be frank to tell the public these risks and difficulties in a responsible way,” said Peng Xizhe, sociology professor at Heilongjiang University in northeastern China.
 “There are currently difficulties in some northern parts of China whose economic foundation is not strong enough.
 Difficulties such as unemployment should get the attention of all of society.”

-Note: This story has been corrected to show that the economic growth target is for the current calendar year, not the next 12 months.